ramazania/cs257/webapp/readme.txt

 DATA Access: you can get the data here: https://github.com/jfjelstul/worldcup and click on data-csv.
 We also included the data-csv in our repository.

 STATUS:
     FEATURES CURRENTLY WORKING:
     - The side bar displayes all the tournament years
-    - The user can click on a tournament year and get a table of teams that played in that tournament
+    - The user can click on a tournament year and get a list of teams that played in that tournament
+    - The user can click on a team to get a list of players, which includes their shirt number and position
+    - The Get Awards button displays a table of awards for the selected tournament year
+    - The data are cleared from the page when the user clicks on a different tournament year from the side bar
     - The title of the main page is clickable and reloads to a fresh homepage

     FEATURES NOT YET WORKING:
-    - The teams are not clickable to get the stats
-    -

-NOTES: Optional

-STATUS: [a concise description of what works, what's not working yet, and any other information that might help me test and evaluate your work]

-NOTES: [(Optional) anything else you'd like to add]
+    - We couldn't position the tables all the way to right and left side of the main page to use the free space

+NOTES: When you click on a team, scroll down to see the results.
+The players from 1930-1950 did not have shirt numbers.
+       Also, the api-help.txt is inside the templates because it wouldn't work when I moved it outside of templates folder.
+       Jeff, I have your info in config.py, but it's commented.